- Written by Dr.Mehmet Demircioglu

 Traveling to Turkey for a hair transplant can be a good idea when the clinic is medically serious, the surgeon is involved, the plan is conservative, and follow-up is organized.
 Turkey has experienced surgeons and many international patients.
 It also has clinics that compete mainly on volume and price.
 Patients must understand the difference.

 A good travel plan should include enough time for consultation, surgery, early washing, and initial follow-up.
 It should not feel like a rushed shopping trip.
-The patient should know who is responsible for the operation, what technique will be used, how many grafts are planned, what aftercare is included, and how communication will continue after returning home.
+The patient needs to know who is responsible for the operation, what technique will be used, how many grafts are planned, what aftercare is included, and how communication will continue after returning home.

 If you are comparing countries or clinic models, my pages about hair transplant in Turkey, traveling abroad for a cheaper hair transplant, and how to choose a hair transplant clinic in Turkey may help you make a calmer decision.